Design-and-Innovation-2023/Team10B/docs/prototypes/fourth-prototype/index.md

 **Front:**

 We drew inspiration from the phone holder design of Curio and enhanced it to make it more stable.
 Specifically, we added a "kerb" to the front of the holder and widened the "wall" on the side to provide better support for the phone.
-This design allows for greater flexibility in placing the phone at a desired angle.

 ![Attachment](/img/fourth-prototype/front-prototype.jpeg)